paragsarvoday/paragsarvoday.github.io/_pages/books.md

 collection: books
 ---

-> Our constant companions be it sunshine or snow.
+> Books are our constant companions be it snow or sunshine.
 This contains my experiences with the books I managed to befriend.
 >
 <!-- > -- Carl Sagan, Cosmos, Part 11: The Persistence of Memory (1980) -->